CARRTLABUSF/UnityChallenge24/README.md

 **Level 2**
   - Everything from level 1
-  - Modified GameManager to instatiate prefab models and make them parents of their respectice position gameObjects
+  - Modified GameManager to instatiate prefab models and make them parents of their respective position gameObjects

 **Level 3**
   - Evertyhing from level 2